The Cost to Settle a Trust after the Trustmaker Dies

 A common misconception about trust costs is that they are not significant, particularly when settling the trust after the trustmaker dies.
 Although the overall cost of settling a trust is typically less than settling an estate through the probate court, your trust will still incur plenty of fees.
 Here are some of the most common.

 Successor Trustee Fees

-A successor trustee is the individual who steps in and takes control when the trustmaker or grantor -- the person who made and funded the trust -- becomes incapacitated or dies.
-In most cases, the grantor of a revocable living trust acts as trustee during his lifetime.
+A successor trustee is an individual who steps in and takes control when the trustmaker or grantor -- the person who made and funded the trust -- becomes incapacitated or dies.
+In most cases, the grantor of a trust acts as trustee during his lifetime.

 These fees are also dictated by the terms of the trust agreement or by state law.
 They are usually calculated similarly to the successor trustee's fee.

 Accounting fees will vary depending on the overall value of the trust and the type of assets it holds.
 A "small" trust based on its overall value may own 25 different stocks and bonds, and this could generate more in the way of accounting fees than a larger, more valuable trust that owns only a primary residence, a bank account, and a CD.